nditech/standardized-README/README.md

 * Testing: guide to do tests.
 * Installation: guide so users can run the app.
 * Contributing: guide for other developers in the future.
 * License: best practice to include license, however this can be omitted.
+Recommended license for public repositories: GNU General Public License v3.0 (`gpl-3.0`), for private repositories: Apache license 2.0 (`apache-2.0`).
 * Author(s)

 ## Readme Samples